The 2021 IPA Research Grant round is now open

 WHO MAY APPLY?

 Proposals are welcome from all psychoanalytic researchers.
-However, the researcher must be affiliated with an organization capable of administering any grant that is awarded and providing IRB (ethical) approval if human subjects are involved in the research.
+However, the researcher must be affiliated with an organisation capable of administering any grant (also known as a Responsible Authority) that is awarded and providing IRB (ethical) approval.

 THE SMALL GRANTS PROGRAMME